retry51776/notes/psychlogy/README.md

 > > It is rare, but sometime new framework to lead to the development of new personal values.

 # Personal Value
-> It's recommend you prioritize your top 10 Personal Values & live by it.
+> It is recommended that you prioritize your top 10 personal values and strive to live by them.
 >
-> Living by your value makes you happier, more confidence on your decision, give direction to your life.
+> By living in accordance with your values, you may find that you feel happier, have more confidence in your decisions, and have a clearer direction in your life.

-from google:
+Ex Personal Values from google:
 - Personal growth
 - Dependability
 - Adaptability